Iararibeiro/stock-ticker/README.md

-# stock-ticker
-Simple server to upload file and search it
 # Stock Ticker

 This repository contains a simple server where you can upload a file and search for an specific stock.